clearpathrobotics/cpr-documentation/README.md

 </details>

-## Workflow for publishing Robots / ROS User Manual updates
+## Workflow for publishing Software User Manual updates

 <details>

-<summary>Click to expand for details on how to update the Robots / ROS User Manual</summary>
+<summary>Click to expand for details on how to update the Software User Manual</summary>

 <br>
-The Robots / ROS sections of the website are a "versioned" document called <code>docs</code>, which means that a snapshot of the content is made to align with each ROS version.
+The Software sections of the website are a "versioned" document called <code>docs</code>, which means that a snapshot of the content is made to align with each ROS version.
 This allows users to access version-specific copies of the documentation.